IDS6145-Fall2019/assignment1-Harry070/README.md

 ### (Part 1.5) Specifying the Inputs to a System **(10%)**

-*Independent variable is the speed of the escalator and the number of people in the station.
+* Independent variable is the speed of the escalator and the number of people in the station.
 The dependent variable will be how close the number of people in the station is close to the capacity limit for the station
 * The data will come from synthetic data.
-* What kind of statistics are important to capture this input data *The data will be analysised with simple statistics such as mean and standard deviation.
+* What kind of statistics are important to capture this input data
+* The data will be analysised with simple statistics such as mean and standard deviation.
 These will be compared to the capacity of the train station entrance and platform
-* What ways will you visualize your data - charts, and graphs you will create?
-  I will create a series of line graphs to show the number of people in the station throughout the day and show if it exceeds capacity.
+* I will create a series of line graphs to show the number of people in the station throughout the day and show if it exceeds capacity.
-* What clever way will you visualize your output with a useful infographic?
+* I will use a series of graphs to do this as well as a infographic of a subway entrace with people moving faster due to the escalator.

 # Part 2: Creating a Model from Code